Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Conclusion

 \section{Conclusion}

 In this work, problem of constructing non-oscillatory arbitrary order entropy stable flux is solved by framing it as least square optimization problem.
 Based on optimization, entropy stable flux is proposed which utilizes a {\em flux sign stability property}.
-Some of the existing entropy stable fluxes are retrospectively shown to satisfy the flux sign stability property.
+Some of the existing entropy stable fluxes are retrospectively shown to satisfy this flux sign stability property.
 The proposed approach is robust and works well with any entropy conservative and non-oscillatory flux.
-Numerical results also established that such constructed entropy stable schemes give excellent non-oscillatory results even for complex problems.
-Moreover for smooth solution region these schemes retains formal order of accuracy of lower order flux used in the construction.
+Numerical results also established that such constructed entropy stable schemes give excellent non-oscillatory results even for complex problems with slightly more diffusion compared to underlying non-oscillatory scheme.
+Moreover, the non-oscillatory nature of the resulting entropy stable schemes is characterized by the non-oscillatory flux $F^{s}$ and for smooth solution region these schemes retain formal order of accuracy of lower order flux used in the construction.